sjzeil/CoWeM/Public/courseWebsite/courseWebsite.md

-In most cases, all primary documents when rendered into a non-slides format will have a standard "footer" attached that provides a link back toe the course home and a link to either a course email address or to a related section of a course Forum.
+In most cases, all primary documents when rendered into a non-slides format will have a standard "footer" attached that provides a link back to the course home and a link to either a course email address or to a related section of a course Forum.

 The same footer can be added to secondary HTML documents by storing